whysosuso/whysosuso.github.io/Susovan-Mahapatra.md

 I also serve on the council of the Ashoka Alumni Association(AAA) as an elected Director.
 Here, I am building the foundations of the Alumni Association of India's foremost Liberal Arts University.

-⚒️ Beyond my day job, I try experimenting with some side _[projects](https://whysosuso.com/projects/)_ once in a while, do check them out!

-✔️ Here's a running _[bucket list](https://whysosuso.com/Susovan-Mahapatra-bucket-list/)_ of things I want to do before I die.

 **--------**